onqtam/headjack/docs/why/SYSTEM.md

 > "These threats to humanity and how we address them define our time.
 The advent of nuclear weapons posed a real risk of human extinction in the 20th century.
 With the continued acceleration of technology, and without serious efforts to protect humanity, there is strong reason to believe the risk will be higher this century, and increase with each century that technological progress continues.
 Because these anthropogenic risks outstrip all natural risks combined, they set the clock on how long humanity has left to pull back from the brink." - [The Precipice, by Toby Ord](https://forum.effectivealtruism.org/posts/QHxjRx8zpqL4xxsXT/toby-ord-fireside-chat-and-q-and-a#:~:text=These%20threats%20to,from%20the%20brink.)

 > "The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom." - [Isaac Asimov](https://www.goodreads.com/quotes/4078-the-saddest-aspect-of-life-right-now-is-that-science)

+> "Since Auschwitz we know what man is capable of.
+And since Hiroshima we know what is at stake." - [Viktor E. Frankl](https://www.goodreads.com/quotes/475986-since-auschwitz-we-know-what-man-is-capable-of-and)

+> "The nuclear arms race is like two sworn enemies standing waist deep in gasoline, one with three matches, the other with five." - [Carl Sagan](https://www.goodreads.com/quotes/117594-the-nuclear-arms-race-is-like-two-sworn-enemies-standing)

+> "I have a foreboding of an America in my children's or grandchildren's time -- when the United States is a service and information economy; when nearly all the manufacturing industries have slipped away to other countries; when awesome technological powers are in the hands of a very few, and no one representing the public interest can even grasp the issues; when the people have lost the ability to set their own agendas or knowledgeably question those in authority; when, clutching our crystals and nervously consulting our horoscopes, our critical faculties in decline, unable to distinguish between what feels good and what's true, we slide, almost without noticing, back into superstition and darkness." - [Carl Sagan](https://www.goodreads.com/quotes/632474-i-have-a-foreboding-of-an-america-in-my-children-s)